Amin-Azar/hometomap/README.md

 ### Steps

+1. Gets locations from user
-1. Searches for properties with the specified price range
+2. Searches for properties with the specified price range
-2. Sorts based on Parce Per SquareFoot
+3. Sorts based on Parce Per SquareFoot
-3. Plots them on mapbox map
+4. Plots them on mapbox map

 <iframe width="100%" height="300" frameborder="0" scrolling="no" src="map.html" border="0"></iframe>